oolex2/IOSProjects/README.txt

-This repository contains of my latest projects and some projects created by me on IOS courses.
+This repository contains of my latest projects and some projects created by me on IOS courses!